reflectivity/reflectivity.github.io/projects/simple_model.md

 contra:

+- SLD, magnetic moment or roughness can not be provided without spoiling the readability even more.
-- the handling of units is not nice;
+- the handling of units is not nice (there is none);
 - pre-defined units might lead to confusion (anstrom in the orso header, nm in the model);
 - more than about 6 layers leads to too long lines.
-- It is not clear what the numbers mean (and in which order) unless one reads the manual....
+- It is not clear what the numbers mean unless one reads the manual....

 ---